Discretions

 • Whether to waive (on compassionate grounds) any actuarial reduction on a suspended tier 3 ill health pension brought back into payment early.

-Mandatory discretions relation to members who ceased active membership before 1 April 2008
+Mandatory discretions in relation to members who ceased active membership before 1 April 2008

 • Local Government Pensions Scheme Regulations 1997